Hibi-10000/Spear/README.md

 - spear.use.* : use all spears
 - spear.use.spear : use (regular) spear
-- spear.use.firespear : use fire spear
+- spear.use.fire_spear : use fire spear
-- spear.use.explosivespear : use explosive spear
+- spear.use.explosive_spear : use explosive spear
-- spear.use.zeusspear : use zeus spear
+- spear.use.zeus_spear : use zeus spear
-- spear.use.telespear : use teleport spear
+- spear.use.teleport_spear : use teleport spear
-- spear.use.mobspear : use mob spear
+- spear.use.mob_spear : use mob spear